bonjourmalware/melody/docs/docs/rules.md

     A single rule only applies to the targeted layer.
 Use multiple rules if you want to match multiple layers.

 ### meta
 The `meta` section contains all the rule's metadata.
-Every key are mandatory, except `references`.
+Every keys are mandatory, except `references`.

 |Key|Type|Description|Values|Examples|
 |---|---|---|---|---|